Karhunen-Lo\`eve expansion of Random Measures: Expansion of random measures

+Now that every required definition and basic result is established, we present the KL expansion for finite random measures, which is the main result of this work.

-\begin{Theo}[\textbf{Karhunen-Loève expansion of finite random measures}] let $M$ be a finite regular random measure over $\Rd$.
-Then, there exists a sequence of pairwise uncorrelated random variables with summable variances $(X_{n})_{n \in \mathbb{N}}$, and a sequence of finite measures over $\Rd$, $(\mu_{n})_{n \in \mathbb{N}}$ such that
+\begin{theorem}[\textbf{Karhunen-Loève expansion of finite random measures}] Let $M$ be an m-cov finite random measure over $\Rd$.
+Then, there exists a sequence of pairwise uncorrelated random variables with summable variances $(X_{n})_{n \in \mathbb{N}}$, and a linearly independent sequence of finite measures over $\Rd$, $(\mu_{n})_{n \in \mathbb{N}}$ such that

-with the series being considered in a mean-square sense.
-In addition, if $C_{M}$ is the covariance measure of $M$, then,
+with the series being considered in a mean-square sense. \end{theorem}